xiaohua-redlab/vgp-predict/README.md

 This README provides instructions on how to set up the necessary conda environment for this project.
 The conda environment file (`environment.yml`) contains all the dependencies required to run the project.

+You will find the data in /data/external or /data/processed and the noebooks in /notebooks.

 ## Prerequisites

 Before you proceed with setting up the environment, make sure you have the following prerequisites installed: